pkp/ojs-user-guide/en/tools.md

 ## <a name="import-export"></a>Import/Export

-The Import/Export tools allow you to move content between OMP installations.
+The Import/Export tools allow you to move content between OJS installations.
 You can import and export users, publications and article metadata.

 ## <a name="statistics"></a>Statistics